 - Visa application form

-Final thoughts: Consider applying for Stipendium Hungaricum Scholarship Programme
+Final thoughts: Consider applying for the Stipendium Hungaricum Scholarship

 You can also check out the Studyportals Scholarship to get some help on financing your studies abroad.

 We‘re guessing that beyond the practical info about applying to a degree in Hungary, you’re also curious about the actual international student experience.
-And who better to tell you about it if not other international students?
+And who better to tell you, if not other international students?

-Our advice is to you is to keep your ‘head up & heart open’ to the possibility of studying Hungary and, once you decide to apply, don’t let anything stop you from pursuing your dreams!
+Our advice is to keep your ‘head up and heart open’ to the possibility of studying in Hungary and, once you decide to apply, don’t let anything stop you from pursuing your dreams!